Benefits of the Program

 What does it take to pursue a career in astronomy?
 The Space Telescope Science Institute has a broad range of professionals, which is why we ask members of our staff to give weekly lectures about their education and career paths in computer science, project management, education, and outreach.
 Lectures also relate to our missions, the practices of professionals on our staff, and the research done by our scientific staff.

 Students are encouraged to use their free time to get to know one another and explore Baltimore and the surrounding areas.
-While we plan some activities, including a guided tour of NASA’s Goddard Space Flight Center in Greenbelt, Maryland, or outdoor trips like backpacking or canoeing, students are also encouraged to plan their own.
+While we plan some activities, including a guided tour of NASA’s Goddard Space Flight Center in Greenbelt, Maryland, students are also encouraged to plan their own.
 For example, time will be available to visit local cities like Washington, D.C., Philadelphia, and New York City, or other places in the mid-Atlantic region.